Ulla Procopé

 Ulrika (Ulla) Eleonora Matilda Procopé-Nyman (1921–1968) was a Finnish designer of ceramics.
-Procopé was one of the most noted Finnish ceramic designers of the Golden Age of Finnish Design.
-Her work has been produced by the Arabia company in Finland.
+Procopé was one of the most prolific Finnish ceramic designers of the Golden Age of Finnish Design.
+Her designs were produced at large scale by the Arabia company in Finland.

 Procopé's parents were Lieutenant Colonel Aleksander Fredrik Procopé (1876–1956), the commander of the Finnish White Guard (1919–1928), and his wife, Karin Maria née Spåre (1885–1924).

 Procopé graduated from the School of Arts and Crafts (later known as the Aalto School of Arts) in Helsinki in 1948 and entered the Arabia ceramics factory directly after graduating.

-She continued to work for Arabia until 1966.
-Procopé specialised in creating practical ceramics designs and decorations for daily use.
+She worked for Arabia until 1966 and specialised in creating practical ceramics designs for daily use with assured outlines and a range of carefully modulated glazes.
+She is noted for designing many series in stoneware, such as the Arabia Ruska (autumn colours), Anemone, Rosmarin, and Meri (sea) series.

-Procopé is most noted for her cobalt blue hand-painted Valencia series, which was designed in 1960 and remained in production until 2002.
+Procopé's Valencia series, which was designed in 1960 and remained in production until 2002.
 The design was influenced by Southern European ceramics, which Procopé was introduced to since her youth.
 She lived in Southern France by the Spanish border as a young girl, and after retiring went to live in the Canary Islands until her death.
-She is also noted for designing many series using stoneware, such as the Arabia Ruska (autumn colours), Anemone, Rosmarin, and Meri (sea) series.